 Formidable Directory includes everything from Formidable Forms + an automated directory building wizard to get started quickly.
 It comes in three different formats: business, employee, and user - each with their own quick start wizard.

-Like other options on this list, you'll be able to create paid or free listings with all the major payment gateways.
+Like other options on this list, this WordPress directory plugin lets you create paid or free listings with all the major payment gateways.
 Simply adjust your submission form using the drag and drop form builder or create a new one!

 And if you don't like the included formats, you can also use Formidable's Views feature to turn all your form data into whatever kind of website you want.